 A cenotaph honors the erstwhile actor George G. Nader

 Anyone who is a fan of old cinema knows about George Garfield Nader.
-Born in Pasadena in 1921 and died in Palm Springs in 2002, George Nader had a busy and fruitful life.
-George Nader is among the best-known actors from the gay community who ousted themselves in the 80s.
+Born in Pasadena in 1921 and died in Palm Springs in 2002, Nader had a busy and fruitful life.
+Nader is among the best known actors from the gay community who ousted themselves in the 80s.

-George Nader has had his name tagged with many female actors of his time; however, George Nader always formally rejected this claim.
-Even though George Nader never came out with his homosexuality before 1986, he never partook in any sham to appear non-homosexual.
+Nader has had his name tagged with many female actors of his time; however, he always formally rejected this claim.
+Event hough he never came out with his homosexuality before 1986, he never partook in any sham to appear non homosexual.

-This is quite possibly one of the reasons why George Nader has a cenotaph dedicated to his memory in Forest Lawn Cemetery of Cathedral City.
+This is quite possibly one of the reasons why he has a cenotaph dedicated to his memory in Forest Lawn Cemetery of Cathedral City.
 His cenotaph is right beside his lifelong partner Mark Miller’s and his steadfast friend Rock Hudson.